Gambling Terminology and Casino Terms

 Before going into the gambling terms, here are some of the general terms and abbreviations that are used by everyone in the online world, whether gamers, gamblers or social networkers.
 These terms include:

-BRB: It is a term that is used by players who are going away to do something and they will “Be Right Back”.
+BRB: It is a term that is used by players who are away from their PC for a while and they will “Be Right Back”.

 BBL: “Be Back Later”.